opendatahub-io-contrib/ai-on-openshift/docs/odh-rhoai/gitops.md

 ### Data Science Connections

-A Data Science Connection is a normal Kubernetes Secret object with several annotations, that follow a specific format for the data.
+A Data Science Connection is a normal Kubernetes Secret object with several annotations that follow a specific format for the data.

 ```
 kind: Secret